prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 	</tr>
 </table>

-## How to Choose the Best Ethernet Cable for Gaming
+## How to Choose an Ethernet Cable for Gaming

-If you're going to spend your hard earned money on an Ethernet cable, you'll want to ensure you're buying the best one for your needs.
+If you're going to spend your hard earned money on a gaming Ethernet cable, you'll want to ensure you're buying the best one for your needs.
 Here are some things to keep in mind before you buy a gaming Ethernet cable:

 * **Length:** The length of an Ethernet cable has a direct impact on connection speed.
 As the cable becomes longer, signal quality decreases, resulting in reduced network performance and sluggish transfer rates.
 Look for the shortest Ethernet cable possible, as long as it is long enough to reach your Xbox One, PS4, or [PC](/budget-pcs/).
 I'd recommend finding an Ethernet cable no longer than 300 feet.